Who is eligible to receive a loan through Utah Microloan Fund?

 Who decides whether or not I get the loan?

-Our loan committee makes the final decision.
-Each committee is made up of 10-12 community volunteers who have a business or financing background.
-After you present your business plan to the committee, they immediately vote on whether or not you will get the loan.
+Our team makes the final decision.
+After you present your business, we will vote on whether or not you will get the loan and contact you accordingly.

-Our loan committees look at a variety of factors when deciding to approve a loan including credit scores, collateral, education, industry expertise, and a solid business plan.
+Our teams look at a variety of factors when deciding to approve a loan including credit scores, collateral, education, industry expertise, and a solid business plan.
 The foundation of the decision is based on whether or not you will be able to repay the loan.